-Timeline for a five-hour wedding reception with cocktail hour and seated dinner
+This timeline is for a five-hour wedding reception with a cocktail hour and seated dinner.

-01:45 - Toasts The Best Man's toast is typically first, followed by the Maid of Honor if she is making a toast.
-(Need some tips for toasting?
-Check out these Samples of Wedding Toasts and learn How to Write a Toast.)
+- 01:45 - Toasts: The Best Man's toast is typically first, followed by the Maid of Honor if she is making a toast.
 If other family members or members of the bridal party are making toasts, they can also do so during this time.

-02:30 - Traditional Wedding Dances The band leader or DJ will announce the couple so they know when to head to the dance floor.
+- 02:30 - Traditional wedding dances: The band leader or DJ will announce the couple so they know when to head to the dance floor.
 They can dance the entire song by themselves, or have the DJ invite the rest of the bridal party up for the second half of the song.
-(Looking for the perfect song?
-Check out our suggestions for First Dance Songs!)
 The first dance can be immediately followed by the Father/Daughter dance and the Mother/Son dance, or you can push them further into the evening if you prefer.

 - 02:45 - Time to dance!: After the traditional wedding dances are over, it's time to invite the rest of your guests out onto the dance floor to party!

 - 03:15 - Cake cutting: The emcee will announce the cake cutting which always makes for a fun photo opp!
 After the ceremonial cutting, the cake can be served to your guests with coffee and/or champagne.

 - 03:30 - Bride and groom say thanks: Although not required, it is very nice for the couple to stand up and say a formal thank you to everyone for attending and to anyone specific who helped make their special day happen.